MatteoPierro/helloword-ami-provisioning/README.md

 2) Go to the service `CodePipeline`.
 3) Select the pipeline with containing your name.
 4) You should have two steps marked with a green flag.
 If it's not the case then click the `Release change` button.
-5) When everything is gree then it's time to find your ami.
+5) When everything is green then it's time to find your ami.

 ### Find Your Ami